ionStici/memory-game-fem/README.md

 ## What I learned

-By using just one property `aspect-ratio', we can keep the shape of the box as square when scaling down the screen.
+By using just one property `aspect-ratio`, we can keep the shape of the box as square when scaling down the screen.

 ```css
 .container {